 - Sports massage – Although normally used to reduce stress and tension of soft tissue after physical activity, this can also help relieve fibromyalgia pain, improve flexibility and increase circulation.

 If you have fibromyalgia, massage therapy is an important addition to your treatment plan.
 If you have any questions about which form of massage is best for you, please contact us for an appointment.
-If you want to learn more,please contact us for a complimentary phone consultation by clicking below.
+We'd love to help you feel your best.